 An agreement that limits the damages to the cost of the product seems more equitable and reasonable, but is practically useless to the buyer.

-Trying to insure against this is also very problematic.
+Trying to ensure against this is also very problematic.
 We have made attempts to get such insurance.
 Even when you manage to get someone who will cover you for accidental patent infringement, they will exclude the most litigious organizations, which kind of defeats the point.

 I would ask your readers to try the following thought experiment: my code uses a for_loop() so I need to check whether that algorithm has been patented in any form.
 Even restricting yourself to the US patent database, how could I be sure that that algorithm is not someone's invention?
 Then think of all the possible algorithms they may have used in one way or another.
 Can anyone honestly claim that they can meaningfully "defend and hold harmless" another entity?
 Which makes me question the value of the whole system.